ITRS-Group/cordial/gdna/README.md

 * Missing Coverage

-  These **Missing Coverage** report contain a list of servers (including all Probes across all Gateways) that have incomplete monitoring coverage:
+  These _**Missing Coverage**_ report contain a list of servers (a _server_ is the data from all Probes across all Gateways for the same host ID) that have incomplete monitoring coverage:

   ![Missing Coverage Dataview](screenshots/gdna-8.png)

+  > [!IMPORTANT]
-  💡 Note that in the screenshot above all the names of servers, Geneos Gateways and hostIDs have been scrambled.
+  > Note that in the screenshot above all the names of servers, Geneos Gateways and hostIDs have been scrambled.
 This is normally off by default for Dataviews but we've turned it on here for demonstration purposes.
-It's enabled by default for reports sent via email or saved as XLSX workbooks in order to prevent the accidental disclosure of potentially sensitive information.
-This can be controlled through various settings which are details further below.
+It is enabled by default for reports sent via email or saved as XLSX workbooks in order to prevent the unintentional disclosure of potentially sensitive information.
+This can be controlled through various settings which are detailed further below.

   What you can see above includes: